 Fractured Wrist Treatment From the Hand and Wrist Specialists at Tidewater Orthopaedics – Serving Hampton, Williamsburg, Newport News & Nearby VA Cities

 The goals of fractured wrist treatment are to ensure the proper healing of a break or crack in a wrist bone and to address the accompanying pain, swelling, and impaired function.
-Individuals in Hampton, Williamsburg, Newport News, and nearby Virginia areas who have sustained forceful wrist injuries from falls, car accidents, sporting mishaps, and other causes can receive outstanding diagnostic care and treatment from the fellowship-trained hand and wrist specialists at Tidewater Orthopaedics.
+Individuals in Hampton, Williamsburg, Newport News, and nearby Virginia areas who have sustained forceful wrist injuries from falls, car accidents, sporting mishaps, and other causes can receive outstanding diagnostic care and treatment from the fellowship-trained (American Academy of Orthopaedic Surgeons) hand and wrist specialists at Tidewater Orthopaedics.

 Fractured wrist treatment can vary based on the nature of the break.
 Some fractures are relatively simple and stable, with good bone positioning and alignment.
 Others are inherently unstable, involving bones that are badly displaced or shattered into multiple pieces.
 Sometimes, a bone fragment can penetrate the skin.
 The degree of the fracture will influence the types of treatment recommended.
 Other factors unrelated to the fracture that influence treatment include a patient’s:

 - Occupation and activity level

 - Hand dominance

 - Prior injuries or wrist arthritis, if any

 The physicians at Tidewater Orthopaedics in Hampton Roads often recommend splints and casts for fractured wrist treatment if the broken bone is not displaced, or to protect a displaced bone after it has been set.
 For more complex fractures, surgery may be necessary to stabilize a bone with pins, screws, plates, or rods.